 ALMA has ambitious imaging goals: it is the first interferometric array to aim to provide complete uv coverage using antennas of a single diameter.
 By using some of the ALMA 12-m antennas as stand-alone single-dish telescopes, ALMA aims to measure the missing "short-spacing" data using standard on-the-fly mapping methods, and so enable astronomers to image accurately objects which are significantly larger than the primary beam.
-Because the ALMA primary beam is small, this is a very important scientific goal: at least a quarter of the projects in the Design Reference Science Plan require such short-spacing data, and just under half of these require continuum data.
+Because the ALMA primary beam is small, this is a very important scientific goal: at least a quarter of the projects in the Design Reference Science Plan require such short-spacing data (see §3), and just under half of these require continuum data.
 It is estimated that approximately four 12-m antennas would be required to work full-time in single-dish mode to obtain the required short-spacing data at the required sensitivity.

-Because single-dish observations are formed from auto-correlation data, fluctuations in the overall system gain at each antenna translate directly into errors on the data; in interferometric (crosscorrelation) mode, antenna gains are largely uncorrelated and so the requirement on stability is much reduced.
+Because single-dish observations are formed from auto-correlation data, fluctuations in the overall system gain at each antenna translate directly into errors on the data; in interferometric (cross-correlation) mode, antenna gains are largely uncorrelated and so the requirement on stability is much reduced.
 Consequently, ALMA's aim to provide short-spacing data places strong requirements on system stability.
-However, the ASAC emphasises that very high system stability is only needed for 4 of the 64 antennas if these are dedicated to single-dish observations.
+However, the ASAC emphasises that the very high system stability needed for short-spacing measurements is only needed for 4 of the 64 antennas, if these are dedicated to single-dish observations.
+Note though that all 64 antennas require a high relative gain stability between polarisation channels to ensure accurate measurements of linear polarisation.
 It is also important to note that it is only continuum and polarisation single-dish measurements which are affected strongly by gain instabilities: baseline subtraction allows intensity measurements of spectral lines to be done with much poorer gain instability.

 The ASAC heard a review by Al Wootten of a new report from Mark Holdaway on the effects of "1/f" noise, atmospheric noise, and thermal noise on total-power continuum observations with ALMA.
 High 1/f noise levels are particularly damaging to ALMA single-dish continuum observations because the long-timescale gain changes, typically on timescales of a few seconds, effectively add noise as the telescope scans over the source.
 These impressive simulations confirm that the goal of 10^{-4} gain stability over 1 s, as described in the March 2000 ASAC report, is required if ALMA single-dish continuum data are to be limited by system noise.
 This gain stability goal would result in the noise contribution from gain instabilities exceeding that from thermal and atmospheric noise by factors of 0.7-3.6.
 The effect of gain instabilities is less in the higher frequency bands for which the contribution from the atmosphere is larger.
 These simulations show that a gain stability of 10^{-3} would dominate the noise budget in total-power continuum intensity, and also in single-dish line polarisation maps, and increase the noise level by an order of magnitude compared to a system with gain stability of 10^{-4} .
 These simulations should be extended to demonstrate the effect of a reduced gain stability on the fidelity of simulated images; however, the results presented to the ASAC convincingly demonstrate a serious loss of capability for gain stabilities of $\sim 10^{-3}$.